edrewitz/WxData/Documentation/GEFS0P50.md

     16) convert_to (String) - Default='celsius'.
 When set to 'celsius' temperature related fields convert to Celsius.
         Set convert_to='fahrenheit' for Fahrenheit.

     17) custom_directory (String or None) - Default=None.
-The directory path where the ECMWF IFS Wave files will be saved to.
+The directory path where the GEFS0P50 files will be saved to.
-        Default = f:ECMWF/IFS/WAVE

     18) chunk_size (Integer) - Default=8192.
 The size of the chunks when writing the GRIB/NETCDF data to a file.